SSWConsulting/SSW.Rules.Content/rules/dones-do-your-dones-include-a-url/rule.md

     url: https://ssw.com.au/people/cameron-shaw
   - title: Ulysses Maclaren
     url: https://ssw.com.au/people/ulysses-maclaren
-related: []
+related:
+  - add-context-reasoning-to-emails
+  - dones-do-you-include-useful-details-in-your-done-email
 redirects:
   - dones-do-your-done’s-include-a-url
+  - dones-do-your-dones-include-a-url
 created: 2009-12-10T06:55:30.000Z
 archivedreason: null
 guid: ed0fa76a-418b-4b59-9e3b-2544c08b910e

 ---

-Always include the relevant URL to your "Done" emails, like when you make a change to a webpage or document.
-This way people can check the work that was done.
+Always include the relevant URL to your emails, like when you want to request or just made a change to a webpage or document.
+This way people can easily check the details of the tasks.
+This is especially important for ["Done" emails](reply-done-and-delete-the-email).

-If you are using a task tracking system like **Azure DevOps**, **GitHub**, or Jira, also include the link to the PBI/issue/task.
+If you are using a task tracking system like **Azure DevOps**, **GitHub**, or Jira, also include the link to the PBI/Issue/task.

 <!--endintro-->

 ::: info
-**Tip:** Sometimes it is [important to give context and reasoning](/do-you-add-context-reasoning-to-your-emails) to your 'Done' emails too.
+**Tip:** It is [important to give context and reasoning](/do-you-add-context-reasoning-to-your-emails) to your emails too.
 :::

 ::: greybox